VirtuallyCreative/kaizen-101/content/_index.md

     subtitle: Because code always runs on the first try.
     content: >
-      Kaizen 101 for Developers is a tongue-in-cheek approach to learning a self-taught path in web development of computer web technologies in 2021.
+      Kaizen 101 for Developers is a tongue-in-cheek approach to learning a self-taught path in web development in 2022.
     actions:
       - label: Get the e-book
         url: 'https://leanpub.com/kaizen101fordevelopers'